Activation Energy Calculator

 E_a = 7.143 KJ

-To do that, observe the key points:
+To do this, follow the key points:

 Output: